3 strategies for tax-smart investing

 couple by laptop

 Every dollar saved in taxes is one more you can spend, save, give or leave as a legacy.
-Where you save, what investments you own and when you trade can have a meaningful impact on your taxable income and after-tax investment returns.
-Here are three tax-smart strategies you should consider to potentially reduce taxes now or in the future:
+Where you save, what investments you own and when you trade can impact your taxable income and after-tax investment returns.
+Here are three tax-smart strategies to consider for potentially reducing taxes now or in the future.

 Tax-advantaged accounts, like a 401(k) or IRA, allow your portfolio to grow on a tax-deferred basis, a major benefit when it comes to saving for your goals.
 Because taxes can significantly impact your portfolio's value, we generally recommend investing through accounts offering tax advantages.